Keith Martin Gordey, Dave Campbell, Annabelle Kershaw, Suzanne Ristic, Terence Kelly,

 Photo by Javier Sotres

-We present both theatre classics and newly commissioned Canadian works that reflect and illuminate the rich experience of our senior community.
-The one thing all productions have in common and which guides our artistic choices is the all-important important theme of how all of us embrace and/or confront our lives and the passage of time.
+Western Gold Theatre is one of only two professional theatre companies in Canada solely devoted to centring the voices and stories of seniors and Elders (55+) across cultures and communities.
+We have the express mandate of addressing and mitigating ageism by presenting both theatre classics and newly commissioned Canadian works that reflect the rich experience of this rapidly growing demographic.
+The one thing all productions have in common, and which guides our artistic choices, is the all-important theme of how all of us embrace and/or confront our lives and the passage of time.

 To create a range of opportunities for senior artists to continue their life-long work.